 Some lenses provide UV resistance.
 When playing tennis outside, you are exposed to ultraviolet (UV) rays.
 Without proper protection, your eyes can become damaged from exposure.
 UV lenses can provide protection up to 100% of both UV-A and UV-B rays.

-Another feature of many sunglasses lenses is scratch-resistance.
+Another feature of many sunglasses lenses is scratch resistance.
 Scratch-resistant lenses are best used for sports like tennis where the lenses are more likely to become damaged.
 Their composition makes them less likely to become scratched when coming in contact with an object.

 The Shape

-The shape of sunglasses describes the overall look of the sunglasses.
+The shape of the sunglasses describes the overall look of the sunglasses.
 They may be designed with an athletic fit, or they may be sleeker and more stylish so you can wear them on or off the tennis court.

 How to Choose the Best Tennis Sunglasses for You